beyarkay/masters-thesis/src/01_introduction.md

    distinguished.
-2. **Performance of different classification algorithms**: Five classification algorithms are assessed on the same dataset, each over a wide variety of hyperparameter combinations\footnote{\emph{hyperparameter} is defined as a parameter of an algorithm that is chosen by the researcher, as opposed to being chosen by the algorithm itself.}.
+2. **Performance of different classification algorithms**: Five classification algorithms are assessed on the same dataset, each over a wide variety of hyperparameter\footnote{\emph{hyperparameter} is defined as a parameter of an algorithm that is chosen by the researcher, as opposed to being chosen by the algorithm itself.} combinations.
 The performance of each algorithm and of the different hyperparameter combinations is compared.
 3. **Detecting gestures from background noise**: An assessment is made of the capability of any one algorithm to perform implicit segmentation.
-4. **Performance impact of background sensor noise**: The requirement for an algorithm to perform implicit segmentation is likely to have a detrimental effect on that algorithm's performance.
+4. **Performance impact of background sensor noise**: The requirement for an algorithm to perform implicit segmentation is likely to have a detrimental effect on that algorithm's performance due to the additional class that must be accounted for.
 This impact is examined and discussed.
 5. **Classification speed**: As _Ergo_ is to be a real-time keyboard replacement, the speed with which different classification algorithms can make accurate class predictions is recorded and evaluated.